-From the main menu, click LB on Strings=>CAD=>Lines=>Line string.
-The Create Line String option will now be running.
+From the main menu, click LB on Strings=>Cad=>Line=>Line string.
+The Line String option will now be running.
 NOTE: These options have no panel assigned to them.

-The same option can be started from the CAD toolbar as we did for the Create Line option except we choose the Create Line String icon from the flyout.
+The same option can be started from the CAD toolbar as we did for the 2 points option except we choose the Line String icon from the flyout.

-On selecting the Create Line String the user is prompted for the relevant data in the screen message box located on the bottom left hand corner of the 12d Model application window
+On selecting the Line String the user is prompted for the relevant data in the screen message box located on the bottom left hand corner of the 12d Model application window